auraphp/Aura.Filter/README.md

   alphabetic characters.

 - `between`: Validate the value as being within or equal to a minimum and maximum value.
-Sanitize to that values lower than the range are forced up to the minimum; values higher than the range are forced down to the maximum.
+Sanitize so that values lower than the range are forced up to the minimum; values higher than the range are forced down to the maximum.

 - `blank`: Validate the value as being blank.
 Sanitize to `null`.